Blood cancer is the fifth most common cancer in the UK, with over 40,000 people being diagnosed with it every year.

-In the UK around 1 in 16 men and 1 in 22 women will develop blood cancer during their lifetime.
+There are about 250,000 people living with blood cancer in the UK.
+Around 1 in 16 men and 1 in 22 women in the UK will develop blood cancer during their lifetime.

 The term blood cancer encompasses many different cancers involving the blood, bone marrow and lymphatic system.
 There are over 100 different types however the three main types of blood cancer are Leukaemia, Lymphoma and Myeloma.

 Leukaemia is an umbrella term for the types of cancers that effect white blood cells and bone marrow.
 These cells divide too quickly and prevent the body form sufficiently fighting off infections.
 Leukaemia is the most common cancer in children aged up to 14, affecting over 450 children in the UK each year.